Your Complete Guide to Biodiversity Net Gain: Metrics, Plans and Costs

 - Smaller development sites will be within the jurisdiction of BNG, but minor residential developments should have a lower net gain and longer transition arrangements

-- The Environment Bill (now the Environment Act) will insist on local decision makers agreeing BNG plans with developers; conservation covenants will be legislated
+- The Environment Bill will insist on local decision-makers agreeing on BNG plans with developers; conservation covenants will be legislated

-- The Local Nature Recovery Strategies (LNRS), the Nature Recovery Network (NRN) and the Natural Capital Committee (NCC) will advise on the application of BNG on development projects
+- The Local Nature Recovery Strategies (LNRS), the Nature Recovery Network (NRN) and the Natural Capital Committee (NCC) will advise on the application of BNG in new developments

-- The original impact on biodiversity will be minimised through efforts to improve environmental mapping
+- The original environmental impact on biodiversity will be minimised through efforts to improve environmental mapping

 Biodiversity Net Gain Metrics, Calculations and Assessments